Teaching Assistant

 - Graded exams and assignments with detailed written feedback

-- Held regular office hours for individual student support
+- Held regular office hours for one-on-one help

 - Contributed to course material updates